Bharat9848/notes/DistributedSystem.md

 - NTP: This protocol have shortcoming of time drifting and repeated correction can make it look that events are happening in future
 - Lamport clock: each node will have a id and increment unique number.
 It does not identify casual events

-- Vector clock: vector clock is used for conflict resolution in case of multi version of objects were written during network partition.
-Each object is associated with version `<nodeId, version>`. `Get` call returns the version alongwith value. `put` call also take version as input.
-In case of conflict `Get` returns the values alongwith their object versions and client have to resolve conflict before writing new version.
+- **Vector clock**:
+1. It preserves casuality information history of data.
+This helps in conflict resolution in case of multi version history of an object is present.
+It can happen during network partition or concurrent write.
+2. Each object is associated with version `<nodeId, version>`.
+3. `Get` call returns the version alongwith value or return multiple values alongwith their versions.
+Client have to resolve conflict with an update in case of multiple values.
+4. `put` call also take version as an input.
+5. Syntatically reconcillation ??
+6. Semantic reconcillation
+7. Maintenance of vector clock ?

 ## consensus
 1. Paxos